Judger0716/DBFinalProject/README.md

 --加入了本地引入vue, element-ui和vue.axios的方式

---Add icon and style for all buttons.
+--Added icon and style for all buttons.

---Adjust the user interface, including adjusting the space between different columns in tables, the space between buttons and some font sizes and colors.
+--Optimized the user interface, adjusted the spacing of tables and buttons, adjusted the font and color of characters

---Adjust date-picker to allow users to choose dates in the period of two months.
+--Optimized the date selector, allowing users to select the borrowing start and end dates within 45 days from now.

---Users can now know how much longer they can keep the book.
+--Users can now see the rest of the borrowing time in their borrowing lists.

 --Add discount property which influence the buying process, now real price of a book depends on its initial price and the discount corresponding to users' credit.